 - If you have ever had an allergic reaction to a medicine.

 How to take empagliflozin tablets

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about empagliflozin tablets and a full list of side-effects which you may experience from taking them.

 - Take empagliflozin exactly as your doctor has told you to.
-The usual starting dose is one 10 mg tablet daily.
+The usual starting dose for diabetes is one 10 mg tablet daily.
 Your dose may be increased to 25 mg once daily if you have tolerated the lower dose well.

 - Swallow the tablet whole with a drink of water - it can be taken before or after a meal.

 - You can take empagliflozin at a time of day which suits you, but try to take your dose at the same time of day each day.
 This will help you to remember to take it.

 - If you do forget to take a dose, take it as soon as you remember, as long as it is more than 12 hours before your next dose is due.
 If it is less than 12 hours until your next dose, skip the missed dose but remember to take your next dose when it is due.
 Do not take two doses together or on the same day to make up for a forgotten dose.

 - If you have been prescribed a combination tablet of empagliflozin with metformin (Synjardy® brand) you should take one tablet twice a day.
 Take the tablet after you have eaten a meal or with a snack, as this will reduce the chance of an upset stomach.
 There are several strengths of Synjardy® tablet available - each with different amounts of empagliflozin or metformin.
 You will be prescribed the strength of tablet that fits with your current empagliflozin dose.

 - If you forget to take a dose of Synjardy® take it as soon as you remember, unless it is nearly time for your next dose in which case miss out the forgotten dose.
 Do not take two doses together to make up for a forgotten dose.